USB 3.2 SSD Round-up Comparing Crucial X9, Kingston XS2000, Orico C10, Samsung T7 & Sandisk Extreme V2

 Extreme V2 SSD

-SLC Cache Size: 180GB96GB40GB13GB13GB
+SLC Cache Size: Over 400GB96GB30GB40GB13GB

-Post-cache Native Flash Write Speed:90MB/s (avg)300MB/s (during partial recovery)
+Post-cache Native Flash Write Speed:To be determined300MB/s (during partial recovery)

 60MB/s (lowest)

-SLC Cache Write Speed:565MB/s550MB/s525MB/s580MB/s500MB/s
+SLC Cache Write Speed:To be determined550MB/s610MB/s525MB/s580MB/s

-Approximate Performance Loss (%) Beyond SLC Cache Limit:84%54 to 89%20 to 28%3.5%56%
+Approximate Performance Loss (%) Beyond SLC Cache Limit:To be determined54 to 89%40 to 51%20 to 28%3.5%

-Kingston XS2000 1TB began at 550MB/s until post-cache write fell to 60MB/s after the 96GB mark.
+Kingston XS2000 began at 550MB/s until post-cache write fell to 60MB/s after the 96GB mark.
 Its SLC cache did make partial recovery because write speeds started picking again and eventually hit 300MB/s.
 However, the drive fell into another cache cliff after what appeared to be another cache saturation.
 The cycle repeated itself until the completion of the transfer.

 Samsung T7 1TB was able to maintain around 525MB/s up to the 40GB mark.
 After that, there’s a noticeable drop in write performance to between 380 and 420MB/s.
+Sandisk Extreme V2 held its own against the Crucial X9 Pro as the post-cache write speed was well within acceptable ranges.
+It has a relatively small SLC cache followed by a steady direct-to-TLC write throughout the transfer process.

 Build & Durability